Bismuth-Consultancy-BV/P4Houdini/README.md

 Perforce Plugin for Houdini developed by Paul Ambrosiussen.

-You can join the Discord to chat about the plugin: https://discord.gg/rKr5SNZJtM
+You can join the Discord to chat about the plugin: https://discord.gg/rKr5SNZJtM By using the plugin or any of its contents, you are agreeing to the EULA and Terms of Service.

 Please note that the plugin is currently offered to the beta-testers only, and not meant for re-distribution to others.
 (Except for others within your studio) The intention is to offer this plugin as a paid solution to a wider audience in the future.